Kernel Regression

 Overview

-The kernel method is one way to take a linear regression and turn it into a method that can utilize a nonlinear relationship among the selected features, by first mapping the features into a new feature space (in a nonlinear fashion).
+The kernel method is one way to take a linear regression and turn it into a method that can utilize a nonlinear relationship among the selected features, by first mapping the features into a new feature space.

 The technique is similar to other kernel methods.
-By first recasting the regression methodology in a format that utilizes an embedded kernel function, the regression can be run in which a different kernel function is used.
+By first recasting the regression methodology in a format that utilizes an embedded kernel function, the regression can be run in using a different kernel function.

 {% \vec{x} \in \mathbb{R}^n %}